oluyemioreoluwamicheal-debug/Gas-Digital-Twin-Simscape/README.md

-# Gas Digital Twin – MATLAB Simscape
+# Liquid Flow Digital Twin – MATLAB Simscape

-This project is a **Digital Twin model of a gas system** built in **MATLAB Simscape**.
+This project is a **Digital Twin prototype** built in **MATLAB Simscape (Thermal Liquid domain)**.
-It simulates the **flow and pressure dynamics** across a tank–valve–reservoir network, enabling better insight into gas transportation and optimization.
+It focuses on simulating the **liquid-side dynamics** of a tank–valve–reservoir system, measuring flow rates and pressure changes in response to valve control.

 ---

 ## 🚀 Project Overview
 The model represents:
-- **Gas Tank** – storage and supply source
+- **Liquid Tank** – stores and supplies fluid
-- **Control Valve** – regulating flow and pressure
+- **Control Valve (Poppet)** – regulates the flow rate
-- **Reservoir** – receiving and balancing system
+- **Reservoirs** – simulate inflow and outflow conditions

-By adjusting valve parameters and tank pressure, the digital twin mirrors how real-world systems behave under different conditions.
+The simulation tracks **flow rate, pressure response, and system stability** over time, forming the foundation for more complex Digital Twin applications.

 ---

 ## 🎯 Key Features
-- Dynamic simulation of gas flow rates and pressure drops
+- Built using **Simscape Thermal Liquid blocks**
-- Visualization of system response in different operating scenarios
+- Simulates **flow rate control** through a valve
-- Built on **MATLAB Simscape** for high-fidelity physics-based modeling
+- Scope output showing **system stabilization at steady state**
-- Scalable foundation for **pipeline network and LNG process optimization**
+- Flexible: can be extended to include **gas phase, compressors, or multiphase separation**

 ---

 ## 📈 Benefits & Impact
-- Supports **decision-making** in gas operations
+- Provides insight into **liquid flow behavior** under valve control
-- Provides **predictive insights** into pressure and flow bottlenecks
+- Trains engineers in **digital twin concepts** for petroleum engineering
-- Contributes to **digitalization in energy infrastructure**
+- Can be scaled to represent **oil, water, or condensate flow in pipelines**
-- Useful for training, research, and operational analysis
+- Lays the groundwork for full **oil & gas digital twin systems**

 ---

 ## 📂 Files Included
-- `GasDigitalTwin.slx` → MATLAB Simscape model
+- `Draxiscoming.slx` → MATLAB Simscape liquid flow model
-- `results.png` → Simulation results snapshot
+- `screenshot.png` → Simulation result (Scope output)
 - `README.md` → Documentation

 ---